ultrafunkamsterdam/AioBunq/README.md

 # should always be made first, before using any other methods
 await bunq.install()

+# note : you can copy-paste endpoints from the docs and call them, the package is tacking care of replacing the correct values
+# for userID and moneytary-accountID
 response = await bunq.post("/user/{userID}/monetary-account/{monetary-accountID}/notification-filter-url", {"some": "data"})
 ```